• Learning is Elementary

 Language Arts

-The Language Arts curriculum enables students to develop and achieve independent and strategic oral and written communication skills necessary for the 21st century.
+The Language Arts curriculum for pre-K to grade 5, McGraw Hills Wonders, enables students to develop and achieve independent and strategic oral and written communication skills necessary for the 21st century.
+The benchmark assessment utilized by UCS is the NWEA.
 Daily classroom instruction includes:

 • Reading - Students receive literature and informational-based reading and writing instruction with an emphasis on comprehension, vocabulary, oral language, fluency, phonics, and reference and study skills.